Making a clinical diagnosis of whooping cough

 There are two ways.
 Hearing a good going paroxysm, and taking the right history.
 Not many people nowadays know what whooping cough sounds like.
 Once you have heard it you will understand how easy it is to recognise.
 It is a tune you remember, just like you recognise the National Anthem.
-If you don't know what it sounds like or want to hear it again, follow these links.
+If you don’t know what it sounds like or want to hear it again it is all on the symptoms page.
 Only about 50% get any whooping.
-For making a clinical diagnosis whooping is irrelevant.
+For making a clinical diagnosis of whooping cough, whooping is irrelevant.

 However, you almost never hear it in the patients you diagnose with it because they never (almost never) cough when you are there.
 This is the key diagnostic point.
 It is the hours of no coughing, broken by occasional paroxysms that wrack the body and make the patient feel and look as if they are choking that are virtually pathognomonic of whooping cough.

 The diagnosis is made retrospectively, and the more retro the better.
 If you suspect whooping cough, simply see the patient again in 3 weeks (clinical circumstances permitting of course).
 They will be essentially the same then and for another 3 weeks too, in all probability!

 In practice, a diagnosis is made by taking the right history.
 But as usual, you can’t take the right history unless you suspect the diagnosis in the first place!
 Later I will describe the clues that are given in what patients are likely to spontaneously offer.Let me try to describe a paroxysm in words.
 It may help you find the right questions to ask.

 It usually takes you by surprise.